 When evaluating Julius's work, the vast chronological and geographical scale of her undertaking should be kept in mind.
 The author's attempt to supply a comprehensible historical account of Jewish life under Islamic rule as background to Jewish refugee problem proves to be a formidable task.
 This challenge helps explain most of the small annoyances that even a sympathetic reader may feel.
 Uprooted is organized historically, with each chronological period defined by a specific idea or motif.
 Still, these two organizational principles do not always neatly fit together, making the book a bit of an uneven read.
 For example, the myth that grassroots efforts today are able to bring Jews and Palestinians together is criticized early in a chapter dealing largely with the e myth of peaceful and even wholesome coexistence between Jews and Muslims that historically existed in Arab lands.
 Almost 200 pages later, the subject is revisited with different examples in the book's final chapter, "Myths, Lies and Omissions."
 More generally, Julius' chapter discussions encompass wide swaths of time and place and it is not always obvious which of these are specifically encompassed by a number of her broad generalizations.
 Numbers she provides also can be conflicting.
 In most (but not all) cases, the author acknowledges this by making reference to the different sources from which they derive.

 Unfortunately she usually makes no effort to explain more fully or reconcile such differences.
 An additional concern is that sourcing in places proves shallow or not authoritative.
 Finally, there is an occasional confusion or two.
 For, example, consider Julius' claim that the "theories of Jean-Francois Revel, Michael Foucault and Edward Said hover in the background of many a 'progressive' Westerners' view of the Middle East."
 Equating Said and Revel appears to be hopelessly mistaken on its face.
-The only way to rescue this quotation would be If the author is relying on some little known work of Revel.
+(The mistake has been rectified in subsequent editions.
+Revel should have been Jean-François Lyotard) The only way to rescue this quotation would be If the author is relying on some little known work of Revel.
 If so, at a minimum, the author owes us at least a citation, if not an explanation.